rob-coaching/js-dates-fullstack-guide/README.md

 ```

 That's it already.
-The getTime() function of a date object delivers us the data as that number.
+The getTime() function of a date object delivers us the date as that number.

 Now we can use it to compare stuff: